 In the time since, I’ve worked with some great teams and clients including Blanc Media, Ensibuuko, Platero Visual, Arc’teryx, Stantec, Carly Thomas, Tim Latham, Fusion Ads, Corona Light, Pepsi Max, Ongo, Agent Inbox, Perch, Finstripe, Brewhouse, Steamclock, Grooveshark, CocoaTech, QuickCal, Fraser Speirs, Lake Steilacoom Improvement Club, Viral Foundry, UpThemes, Adobe, Thorel Woodworking, Patrick Rhone, Ethical Coffee Chain, Rye 51, and Make IT.

 My work has been featured in Beautiful Pixels, TechCrunch, Gigaom, VentureBeat, and the iOS App Store.

-Originally from London, Ontario, I now live in Vancouver, British Columbia with my partner Andrea and a few plants.
-In my free time I write and record music, take photos, and explore the beautiful province I now call home.
+Originally from the small town of Dorchester, Ontario, I now live in Vancouver, British Columbia.
+In my free time I write and record music, take photos, and explore this beautiful province.

 This site is designed and developed in Sublime Text, tested in various web browsers, statically generated by Jekyll, and hosted on Github Pages.
 The typography is set in Freight Sans and is served by Adobe Fonts.